rpadovani/rpadovani.com/_posts/2020-02-29-aws-access-key-notification.md

 And you?
 How do you check your users rotate their access keys?

-For any comment, feedback, critic, suggestion on how to improve my English, reach me on Twitter ([@rpadovani93][twitter]) or drop an email at [riccardo@rpadovani.com](mailto:riccardo@rpadovani.com).
+For any comment, feedback, critic, suggestion on how to improve my English, leave a comment below, or drop an email at [riccardo@rpadovani.com](mailto:riccardo@rpadovani.com).

 Ciao,